niceyeti/channerics/notes.md

         return out
     }
 ```
-3) Use `default` in select statement to make it non-blocking; input will be ready only if it is ready, output will only be sent the first time that would otherwise result in a block:
+3) Use `default` in select statement to make it non-blocking.
+Input will be ready only if it is ready, output will only be sent the first time that would otherwise result in a block:
 ```
 // Read-if-ready:
 select {